 The College of Chemistry is comprised of:

-The chemical and biomolecular engineering faculty members have established world-renowned research programs in fields such as thermodynamics, surface catalysis, electrochemical processes, fluid mechanics, separation and transport processes, polymer processing, and control systems, and in such promising research fields as biochemical engineering, nanotechnology, and the study of electronic and optical materials.
+The chemical and biomolecular engineering faculty have established world-renowned research programs in thermodynamics, surface catalysis, electrochemical processes, fluid mechanics, separation and transport processes, polymer processing, and control systems.
+New research being explored includes biochemical engineering, nanotechnology, and the study of electronic and optical materials.

-Faculty members in the chemistry department are involved in research programs that encompass all areas of chemical research, including both the traditional fields of analytical, inorganic, organic, and physical chemistry, as well as such diverse areas as nanoscience; nuclear, biophysical, materials and atmospheric chemistry; and structural and chemical biology.
+Faculty in the chemistry department are currently interested in research that includes analytical, inorganic, organic, and physical chemistry, as well as such diverse areas as nanoscience; nuclear, biophysical, materials and atmospheric chemistry; and structural and chemical biology.

-College of Chemistry researchers have access to numerous other facilities on campus, such as the microfabrication laboratory and the brain imaging center, and they collaborate with scientists throughout the campus and the nation.
+College researchers have access to numerous other facilities on campus including the microfabrication laboratory and the brain imaging center.
+They also collaborate with scientists throughout the campus and the nation.
 The nearby Lawrence Berkeley National Laboratory (LBNL) houses state-of-the-art charged particle accelerators used extensively by our nuclear chemists.
 In addition, LBNL's Advanced Light Source is one of the world's brightest sources of ultra-violet and soft x-ray beams and is used by college researchers to decipher the folding of biomolecules.